kiba/Writings/atg/chp2_aftermath.md

 He soon made quick work of the rest of his sparring partners, almost as if Teal'c was in a martial art movie.
 Finally, with all five airmen scrawling on the ground, Teal'c bowed.

 Polite applause came.
 By then, the Tau'ri were used to this display of skills of a nearly century old warrior.
+Of course, his body was much stronger than the Tau'ri, as bred by his slavemasters, but he did not win this round based on his strength and bulk but through finesses.
+That was how he gained respect in this gym.

 "Anyone would like to try?" he asked the audience.